mwangigikonyo/codecamp/docs/sailsjs-tutorial/sailsjs-routing.md

 This gives you a hint that the root route <code>'/'</code> is routed to the (<code>EJS</code>) file - <code>views/pages/homepage.ejs</code>.

-Let's change the file so that it looks like this; Basically, remove the code comments in the file.
+Let's change <code>config/routes.js</code> so that it looks like this; Basically, remove the code comments in the file.
 Don't worry, you can always get this documenation back with every new project - helps keep you well informed on the capabilities of the framework;

 ```